stat545ubc-2024/assignment-b2-mpmoran1234/README.md

 ## Assignment B-2
 Assignment B-2 is an individual project as part of the STAT 545B coursework.
 Through this project, I will package my function that I made during Assignment B-1.

-## Function Description
-The packaged function performs an ANOVA statistical analysis and Tukey's Honestly Significant Difference (HSD) Post Hoc Test.
-This function streamlines my analysis workflow, especially for my personal dataset.

 #### The Files in this Repository Include: README.md, NAMESPACE, and DESCRIPTION.
 * The README file contains background information on the project and the components included in this repository.
 * The NAMESPACE file defines which functions are accessible to users and specifies package dependencies, controlling the import and export of functions.
 * The DESCRIPTION file contains metadata about the package, including its name, version, author, dependencies, and a brief description of its purpose.

+## Package Description
+The packaged function performs an ANOVA statistical analysis and Tukey's Honestly Significant Difference (HSD) Post Hoc Test.
+This function streamlines my analysis workflow, especially for my personal dataset.

 ## Install Instructions
 To use the ANOVA.TukeyHSD function, first install the package by cloning this repository and building it with devtools.
 You will also need the broom package for tidy outputs.